 “Smells good.”
 Robby set the bag on a desk, next to a picture of women in a kayak, laughing through a spray of water.
-Another frame held an aerial shot, open parachutes dotting the scenery like rectangular flowers.
+Another frame held an aerial shot, parachutes dotting the scenery like rectangular flowers.
 “Thanks.”

 She opened another door and ushered Mina inside a dim room—all four walls flanked with equipment—and patted a gurney.
 “Hop up.”

 “I’m really fine,” Mina protested, but she lay on the bed poised at the opening of a machine shaped like a giant donut.
 Her heart pounded at the intimacy of the dark room and the dark bangs that shifted whenever Robby moved her head, begging for touch.
 Or maybe her fingers were the ones begging, desperate to know how soft the locks were.

 “Any possibility you’re pregnant?”
 Robby lay a lead blanket over her torso, the weight both comfortable and alarming, like hands molding to Mina’s ribs, her breasts, her collarbone.
 When Mina shook her head, Robby flicked a switch on the wall, and a green light turned on somewhere, casting emerald sparks into her dark eyes.
 “Take a deep breath and hold it.”

 “I know the drill.”
 She inhaled, and the inner ring of the chrome donut spun around her head.
 When it stopped, she exhaled, and the gurney rolled out of the machine.

 Robby moved to the computer behind a glass wall, and after a few mouse clicks, she let out a low whistle.
 “Daaamn.
 How many times have you cracked your skull?”